tomduck/pandoc-fignos/README.md

     offsets the actual section numbers as required.

-Note that variables beginning with `fignos-` apply to only pandoc-fignos, whereas variables beginning with `xnos-` apply to all three of pandoc-fignos/eqnos/tablenos.
+Note that variables beginning with `fignos-` apply to only pandoc-fignos, whereas variables beginning with `xnos-` apply to all of the pandoc-fignos/eqnos/tablenos/secnos filters.

 Demonstration: Processing [demo3.md] with pandoc + pandoc-fignos gives numbered figures and references in [pdf][pdf3], [tex][tex3], [html][html3], [epub][epub3], [docx][docx3] and other formats.